ws-schultze/Homegrown/README.md

 REACT_APP_FIREBASE_MEASUREMENT_ID = something
 ```

+Make sure to add this file to your .gitignore file so the keys don't push to github.

-Now these environmental variable can be called from within firebase.config.ts
+Now these environmental variable can be called from within firebase.config.ts as follows:

 ```javascript
 // ... same as before ...